 Another reason they are trickier to spot than dolphins is that in shallower water they tend to swim as near to the seabed as possible.
-They can move along at speeds of around about 25 km per hour.
+They can move along at speeds of around about 15mph.
 Harbour Porpoise have been known to travel inland up river estuaries too.

 This species of sea mammal tend to be loners.
-They forage for food solo and only gather in small pods.
-They live for around 15 years, and pregnancy lasts around 10 months.
+They forage for food solo and only gather in small pods usually made up of females and offspring.
+They live for around 15-20 years, and pregnancy lasts around 10 months.

 Best way to see porpoise off Cornwall

-The crews of our two-hour sea life safari boat trips will always try to keep on track to see the Harbour porpoises that live off these shores and will alert you to sightings.
+The crews of our two-hour sea life safari boat trips will always keep their eagle eyes to spot the Harbour porpoises that live off these shores and will alert you to any sightings.

-If you have a particular passion for porpoise, then why not charter one of our skippered boats.
-That way, our experienced staff can give you the best possible chance of getting up close and personal with a Harbour Porpoise.
+If you have a particular passion for porpoises, then why not charter one of our skippered boats.
+That way, our experienced staff can take you past Harbour Porpoise hotspots to give you the best possible chance of getting fabulous views of this loveable cetacean.